goldin2008/Note/mlsd.md

 ### ***1. Search Ranking***
 ![Diagram of deployment.](pic/search_rank.png)

+This is just an example configuration, and it’s important to point out that the number of stages and documents ranked at each stage should be selected based on capacity requirements as well as experimentation to see the impact on relevance based on documents scored at each layer.

-Query rewriting -> Spell checker -> Query expansion/query relaxation -> Query understanding -> Document selection -> Ranker -> Blender -> Training data generation
+Query rewriting -> Spell checker -> Query expansion/Query relaxation -> Query understanding -> Document selection -> Ranker -> Blender -> Training data generation

 ![Diagram of deployment.](pic/layered_model.png)